agoryaeva/fratons2atoms/README.md

 ### Filter 2:
-selecting the nodes of fratons I1,2,3 that are best candidates for being identified as atoms.
+This filter selects the nodes of fratons I1,2,3 that are best candidates for being identified as atoms.

 The local maxima of the atomic densities are extracted using a 3D window around a node of the simulation grid.
 The size of the window is controlled by the input parameter `size_window`.
 The real dimensions of the of the 3D window correspond to `2* size_window+1` along each side.
 The examples of such windows constructed in bcc with a0=6.5 in fraton units is provided below: